 Covercrete Colours: Choosing The Right Colour For Your Home

-Most homeowners pick a covercrete colour with the wrong reference in front of them — a small printed swatch under shop lighting, or a thumbnail on a website.
-The same colour on a real slab in real Gold Coast sunlight reads differently.
-Sometimes it’s a small shift.
-Sometimes the shade you thought was a soft mid-grey lands on the driveway looking blue.
+Choosing a covercrete colour is one of the few calls in a resurfacing job you can’t easily walk back, and most people make it with the wrong reference in front of them — a small printed swatch under shop lighting, or a thumbnail on a screen.
+The same covercrete colour on a real slab in real Gold Coast sun reads differently: a soft mid-grey can land on the driveway looking blue, and a warm beige can shift completely beside cream render, red brick or a terracotta roof.

-This article walks through the 21 covercrete colours we work with, grouped so you can match a shade to your home’s style, plus the practical considerations that should drive the choice.
-The goal is to get you to a shortlist of two or three contenders before you book a quote — not to pick the final colour from a screen.
+This guide walks through the covercrete colours we work with at Spray Your Concrete, grouped by home style and surface, with practical colour choices for driveways, patios and pool surrounds.
+The aim is to get you to a shortlist of two or three before your on-site quote — not to pick the final colour off a screen.

-I’ve been on the tools in concrete resurfacing for twenty years.
-The advice here is what I tell homeowners standing on their own driveway when they ask which way to go.
+I’ve spent twenty years resurfacing concrete across the Gold Coast and the Tweed.
+What follows is the same advice I give homeowners standing on their own driveway when they ask which way to go.

 Ready to Revitalise Your Surfaces?